Cover Image Credit: Maxpixel

 5. Maddalena Archipelago National Park, Sardinia, Italy

 Maddalena Archipelago National Park is a national park located on the northern part of the Sardegna Island and all of its surrounding areas.
+This is one of the best islands for honeymoon.
 Surrounded by the Mediterranean Sea, it is among some of the best snorkeling destinations in Europe.
 This place is like the best of both worlds and is one of the best places in Europe for snorkeling.

 Best Time To Visit: April To May and September To October